BludGeonT/EthosFederationList/README.md

     - /fban 5567852300 05122025|BATCH|`REASON`
     - /fban 5023783700 05122025|BATCH|`REASON`
     - /fban 2000300600 05122025|BATCH|`REASON`
+      - Notice the space delimiter and notice the 3rd field.
+The third field will be constructed of the date followed by a | symbol, the word BATCH followed by a | symbol, and then the `REASON` that the user typed in on the batch creation dialog (or the reason they selected from canned reasons).

-- All batch additions should be logged in the system recording what user executed the batch, what was added into the batch, the reason, date, and time.
+- All batch additions should be logged in the system recording auditlog with what user executed the batch, what was added into the batch, the reason, date, and time.

 ## Rose Federation Documentation and Commands
 In order to show our Agents what commands are available to users related to Federations, the relevant commands below are broken down into two main sections.
 Almost all of the commands that EthosFederationList will send to our bots in Telegram will be from the Owner Commands below.
+We might use more of these commands in the future as this project grows but just providing this for context and documentation and learning.

 ### Section 1 - Federation Owner Commands